How Skill-Based Assessments Enable Data-driven Tech Hiring

 Data may be used to assess the past and plan for the future.

 Even if your hiring teams are accustomed to making selections based on gut instinct, statistics will prove to be a more powerful friend.
-Data and assessments will allow them to identify what worked and what didn’t in previous recruiting procedures, allowing them to make better hiring decisions in the future.
+Data and skill-based assessments will allow them to identify what worked and what didn’t in previous recruiting procedures, allowing them to make better hiring decisions in the future.

 The Roadmap to Data-Rich Tech Hiring In 2022: Get Your Free E-Book

-Assessments could be a useful tool for making the most of limited recruitment resources, improving applicant experience, and demonstrating the impact of recruitment initiatives on overall corporate performance.
+Skill-based assessments could be a useful tool for making the most of limited recruitment resources, improving applicant experience, and demonstrating the impact of recruitment initiatives on overall corporate performance.
 By using this technology, HR systems can be unified, and talent teams can be empowered with new data and insights, further establishing them as trusted leaders and advisers inside the enterprise.

 - System Administrator